Rich Wilkes: As Writer/Director

 In 1995, Wilkes debuted as a director with Glory Daze, a semi-autobiographical tale based on his experiences as a student at the University of California, Santa Cruz.

 Other Film Work

 Wilkes has also appeared as an actor in the majority of his productions, primarily in minor roles.
 He has also appeared as himself in several documentaries, including the 1998 production Independent's Day, 2003's The Blockbuster Imperative and 2006's Punk Like Me.

 As Musician

 Wilkes was the lead singer of the "world's original punk rock mariachi band" Carne Asada.
 The band was put together as a prank to get on the Vans Warped Tour.
 The story of Carne Asada was told in the award winning music documentary Punk Like Me.

 Personal life

 Wilkes was born in Princeton, New Jersey.
 He attended El Camino High School in Oceanside, California.
-He got a Double-Inverted BA at the University of California, Santa Cruz, then studied screenwriting at the American Film Institute.
+He obtained a BA from the University of California, Santa Cruz, then studied screenwriting at the American Film Institute.